 Land and improvements within the District are appraised for ad valorem taxation purposes by the Travis Central Appraisal District ("Appraisal District").
-The District's Tax Assessor/Collector is contracted with by the Board, and the District has contracted with the Travis County Tax Assessor/Collector to serve in this capacity for the District.
+The District's Tax Assessor/Collector is contracted with by the Board of the District, and the District has contracted with the Travis County Tax Assessor/Collector to serve in this capacity for the District.